Dun Mountain Trail

 Maps of the trail

 The Dun Mountain trail is based on the line of New Zealand’s first railway used to transport minerals from the eastern slopes of the Wooded Peak.
 Today this historic railway provides a steady gradient to its terminus near Coppermine Saddle.
 The trail then descends to the Maitai Dam and follows the Nelson City water supply pipeline to the lower Maitai Valley.

 The 38 km Dun Mountain Trail, is a circuit that loops between Brook Valley and the Maitai Valley and is suitable for bikers and walkers.
 The Dun Mountain rises to 1129m and is one of the most distinctive mountains around Nelson -due to its unique geology.

-The newly upgraded trail was officially opened on 12 November -2011.
-It is the third great ride to be completed under Nga Haerenga, the New Zealand Cycle Trail.
+The trail was officially opened on 12 November 2011 as the third great ride to be completed under Nga Haerenga, the New Zealand Cycle Trail.